Mrs Mactivity

 What this mixed-age block covers

-• Locating mountain ranges and major rivers on maps and atlases
+• Locating mountain ranges and major rivers using maps and atlases

-• Understanding how mountains form and how people use them
+• Understanding how mountains form and influence human activity

 • Explaining the stages of the water cycle

-• Applying fieldwork skills in the local area
+• Applying geographical fieldwork skills within the local area

 Where this block fits in the cycle

 This is the second block in the Cycle B sequence for Year 3 and 4 mixed age geography.
-It follows the natural disasters block taught earlier in the cycle and prepares pupils for further physical geography topics covered in upper KS2.
+It builds on earlier learning about tectonic activity and natural hazards while preparing pupils for more advanced physical geography topics later in KS2.